 This should remove a fair amount of the remainder except a few stubborn parts, and you may also be left with a white stain.
 The next step should help you remove these if you wish.

 As always, make sure that you wear safety goggles, thick gloves and some old clothes.
 Not only is this a pretty messy job, mortar splinters and fragments can fly off in all directions so be aware of this.

 Using a Muriatic Acid Solution to Clean Mortar From Bricks

 Muriatic acid is a a type of hydrochloric acid and if you know your acids you will know that this is a potent one so be careful it burns!

-We cannot stress enough here that suitable safety gear needs to be worn – old clothes, eye protection and acid-proof gloves are a must not an option!
+We cannot stress enough here that suitable safety gear must be worn – old clothes, eye protection, suitable grade respirator mask and acid-proof gloves are a must not an option!

 On any real stubborn areas you can repeat the above process and even increase the acid concentration slightly in the solution.
 Don’t get too carried away.
 As said, this is potent stuff and will ultimately damage the brick if too much is used.

 Now that you know how to clean mortar from bricks the only thing left to do is get on with it!
 As you clean your bricks stack them neatly somewhere where they won’t get knocked over or cause injury.